-Note: If you want to use a web browser to select settings when the projector is turned off, you need to adjust the Standby Setup settings in the Extended menu.
+Note: If you set Standby Mode to Networked Standby, you can use a web browser to select settings and control projection even if the projector is in standby mode.

 - 1. Make sure the projector is turned on. - 2.
 Start your web browser on a computer connected to the network. - 3.
 Type the projector's IP address into the browser's address box and press the computer's Enter key.
-You see the Web Control screen. - 4.
-To select projector menu settings, select the name of the menu and follow the on-screen instructions to select settings. - 5.
-To control projection remotely, select the Web Remote option.
+You see the Web Control screen.